EMPODERARNOS

 Through short term, paid internships young adults from these communities are able to lead and guide Empoderarnos to best serve the real needs of farmworker communities.

-Our Winter Toy and Resource Event in partnership with Oregon Human Development Corporation (OHDC) is one of our biggest events of the year.
+Our Winter Toy and Resource Event is one of our biggest events of the year!

-We were able to provide resources, food, fun, toys, coats, and more to families from Woodburn Highschool, Farmworker Housing in and around Woodburn, and Farmworkers from Camps around Woodburn.
+We were able to provide Over 200 food boxes, resources, meals, fun, toys, clothing, soap, infant supplies, and more to Farmworker families from Woodburn and the surrounding area!

-At this single event, hosted by Chemeketa Community College, and a farmworker camp distribution, we were able to serve:
+At this single event, hosted at Chemeketa Community College, we had the privilege of serving:

 Youth Ages Breakdown: